arista-netdevops-community/arista_eos_automation_with_eAPI/README.md

 ## About this repository

 This repo has basic examples of Arista EOS automation using eAPI.
+This includes devices configuration and devices states audit.

 ## About eAPI

 Using eAPI, an application can send a list of EOS commands (both show commands and configuration commands) to EOS devices.
 eAPI uses JSON-RPC over HTTP.
+So the devices reply using a JSON representation of the show commands which make devices states auditing easy.

 ## Requirements